 A reliable travelling standard barometer must retain its index correction during transit to within 0.1 hPa.
 It should be standardized with reference to the working or reference standard before and after each tour.
 Once standardized, it should on no account be opened or adjusted in any fashion until after the final comparison at the station of origin of the tour.
 A travelling standard barometer needs to be carried in a high-quality, cushioned travelling case to protect it during transit.

-Considering the restrictions on mercury transportation and the ongoing development of digital barometers, National Meteorological Services may use an appropriate high-precision digital barometer as a travelling standard barometer.
-In this case, the National Meteorological Service should regularly control the drift of such instruments by conducting regular comparisons with working or reference standards.

-Ifa mercury travelling standard is used,before the beginning of a tourit should be examined carefully and checked to ensure that the mercury in the tube and cistern is clean, that there are no bubbles in the tube, and that the vacuum above the mercury in the tube is good.
-Every care should be taken in handling, packing and transporting travelling standards so that there is the least possible cause for any change, however slight, in their index correction.
-Quick, jerky movements which might cause air bubbles from the tube cistern to rise in the tube should be avoided.
-Mercury travelling standards should be carried in a suitably cushioned leather or metal case, with the cistern end always higher than the tube.

-3.10.2.4 Specifications of portable mercury barometers (P)

-If a mercury barometer is to be used as a category P barometer, it must be designed so that the vacuum can be checked or so that a good degree of vacuum can be established at the top of the tube with a vacuum pump.
-A check valve for sealing the tube is essential.
-It should also have the property of high stability over long periods and have a tube with at least a 12 mm bore.
-Another desirable feature is a means of determining whether the quantity of mercury in the fixed cistern has remained constant since the original filling.

-Also, a well-built Fortin-type barometer with a tube bore of at least 9 mm, but preferably 12 mm, can be used as a travelling standard.
-The degree of accuracy (as regards repeatability) considered necessary for a travelling standard is about 0.1 hPa.
-Category P barometers should be calibrated over a wide pressure and temperature range, covering all possible values likely to be encountered.

-3.10.2.5 Specifications of portable electronic barometers (Q)
+3.6.2.4 Specifications of portable electronic barometers (Q)

-Portable electronic barometers have now reached the level of development and reliability to allow them to be used as a category Q barometer.
 The barometer must have a history of reliability with low drift corrections, as determined by several comparisons with a standard barometer both over a period of one year or more and over the maximum pressure range in which the barometer must be expected to operate.

 Electronic barometers with multiple pressure transducers under independent microprocessor control are preferred.
 The temperature-compensation mechanism for the barometer must be proven to be accurate.
 The method for taking measurements from the pressure transducer must be contact-free and the barometer itself sufficiently robust to withstand the type of shock that may be encountered during transportation.